nturaga/bioc_msr_tech_blog/README.md

 2. Outline collaboration with Microsoft Genomics.
 3. Bioconductor docker image availability on Microsoft container registry.
 4. Building and distributing binaries for faster installation of packages.
+5. OSCA book on Azure - how we solve binaries issue here.
-5. Annotation and Experiment Hubs on Azure Storage containers.
+6. Annotation and Experiment Hubs on Azure Storage containers.
-6. Future developments
+7. Future developments